 Does your company have customer and order information in more than one location?
 If the answer to that question is “yes”, then that's one glaring reason why a CRM is required.

 A CRM system brings together all of your customer data from sales, service, and marketing.
-So you can access, track, sort, analyze, and take action on it instantly, from anywhere.
+So you can access, track, sort, analyse, and take action on it instantly, from anywhere.

 If you have customer details in spreadsheets (or sticky notes), then your sales team — and everyone else who interacts with your customers — is at a disadvantage.
 When information changes in one system, it isn't automatically updated in the others.
 There's no complete, single view of every customer’s contact info, orders, and interactions.